furknataman/english/README.md

 ## To Run The Application
 + cd English
 + Flutter pub get
-+ //Start the simulator/Connect the physical device
++ Start the simulator/Connect the physical device
 + Flutter run
 + Select device